Customer Display Overview

 What are the different types of customer displays?

-The biggest difference in customer displays is the interface which displays the graphics.
-Traditional displays used two-line LED technology to display two lines of green text on a black background.
-We refer to these displays as dot-matrix displays.
-Although they are not sold as frequently anymore, they are the most affordable customer display.
+Customer displays differ by the interface, which displays the graphics.
+Traditional displays, or dot-matrix displays, use two-line LED technology to display two lines of green text on a black background.
+Although they're not as common, they're the most affordable customer display.
 The increasingly popular model displays graphics on a full-color LCD screen.
-These screens are basically small monitors and can project pictures, text, and even video.
-These LCD models aren't much more expensive than the old dot-matrix style, so we always encourage our customers to make the upgade.
+These screens are small monitors that can project pictures, text, and videos.
+LCD models aren't much more expensive than the old dot-matrix style, so we encourage our customers to make the upgrade.

 What's the difference in a pole display and a rear display?